CraftAcademy/workshop/walkthroughs/step7.md

       features/course_create.feature:19:in `Then a new "Course" should be created'
 ```

-Okay, so this means that Cucumber was expectin one Course in the database but found two.
-That is becouse this is the second time we run this test.
+Okay, so this means that Cucumber was expecting one Course in the database but found two.
+That is because this is the second time we run this test.
 The course that we created the first time around is still there.
 So the assertion in our step definition, will not work any more:

 ```ruby
 Then(/^a new "([^"]*)" should be created$/) do |model|